mc-t4d/imageprocessing/README.md

 This package provides a comprehensive solution for geospatial data processing and analysis, primarily designed to work within a Jupyter Notebook environment.
 It is equipped with a robust set of tools and functionalities, making it highly suitable for a wide range of applications in geospatial analysis, environmental monitoring, and data visualization.

-Find full documentation of the package functions [here](https://mc-t4d.github.io/imageprocessing/).
+Find full documentation of the package functions [here on our docs page](https://mc-t4d.github.io/imageprocessing/).

 ## Key Features